openstate/stembureaus/README.md

       - Make sure to extract the latest MySQL backup in `docker/docker-entrypoint-initdb.d' if you want to import it: `gunzip latest-mysqldump-daily.sql.gz`
       - `cd docker`
       - `sudo docker-compose up -d`
+      - Compile the assets, see the section below
       - Set up backups
          - Copy `docker/backup.sh.example` to `docker/backup.sh` and edit it
             - Fill in the same `<DB_PASSWORD>` as used in `docker/docker-compose.yml`